 We were told to spray and wash off our shoes before heading into the garden.
-That’s because they don’t want us bringing in anything that might disrupt the garden.
+That’s because they don’t want us bringing in anything that might disrupt the garden and Hawaiian plants.

 Once we had cleaned our shoes, it was time to go explore.
 And WOW, was there a lot to explore!

-This picture above shows the view from the visitor center looking up toward the mountains.
+The picture above shows the view from the visitor center, looking up toward the mountains.
 It’s simply breathtaking.